 ALCAR does enhance, or at least protect, cognition, but only for specific demographics.
-For the boring ol’ average Joe (i.e. YOU, probably), ALCAR doesn’t amount to SQUAT.
-Maybe even LESS THAN SQUAT.
+For the boring ol’ average Joe (i.e. YOU, probably), ALCAR works subtly and microscopically.
+Maybe you’ll notice a significant energy boost, maybe you’ll notice jack squat.
 And until we figure out to how much squat actually amounts, we’ll just have to slap a big ol’ question mark on this compound.

 Unless we can solve that question mark in this review.